 When you book the appointment with our clinic, you should ask whether you should fast your dog before the visit.
 You should also ask whether you should bring in fresh urine or fecal samples.

 Prepare yourself with some basic information, such as the brand and type of food that your dog eats, a list of any medications (including flea/tick/heartworm prevention) your pet takes, whether you give your pet any supplements, and whether anybody in the family has noticed any problems.
-This information will greatly help our doctors and support staff provide the best health plan for your furry friend.
+This information will greatly help our doctor and support staff provide the best health plan for your furry friend.